fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 }
 ```

-Alright, we now need to bundle this ES6 client app into an ES5 bundle.
+Now we need to bundle this ES6 client app into an ES5 bundle.

 **Create** a `webpack.config.babel.js` file containing: